thomasvm/ManateeCommand/readme.md

 ManateeCommand
 ==============
-ManateeCommand is a different approach to idea that was originally pitched and implemented by Rob Conery as [Manatee][https://github.com/robconery/Manatee], a _Manatee is a single-file, drop-in database migrator for ASP.NET/WebMatrix using .NET 4.0_.
+ManateeCommand is a different approach to idea that was originally pitched and implemented by Rob Conery as [Manatee](https://github.com/robconery/Manatee), a _Manatee is a single-file, drop-in database migrator for ASP.NET/WebMatrix using .NET 4.0_.
 While this implementation can be very useful in WebMatrix projects, ManateeCommand takes another direction by providing the same functionality as _command-line database migrator_.
+This project started from his code.

 How Do You Use It?
 ------------------
+This section also comes from the original project
 ### Command line
 *To be extended*, but you can ask the exe for its options by doing